bevacqua/measly/README.md

 Here is the API exposed by `measly`.

-## `.thinner(options?)`
+## `.layer(options?)`

-Measly works as a hierarchy-based layer that helps you perform XHR requests. `measly.thinner()` provides the same API as `measly` does, by creating a child layer.
+Measly works as a hierarchy-based layer that helps you perform XHR requests. `measly.layer()` provides the same API as `measly` does, by creating a child layer.
 Measly supports tree-like structures as well.
-You can use thinner layer to create requests from different parts of your application.
-You can pass a few options to `measly.thinner`.
+You can use a thinner layer to create requests from different parts of your application.
+You can pass a few options to `measly.layer`.

 Option    | Description
 ----------|--------------------------------------------------------------------------------------------